 - an applicant’s financial means, access to financial assistance from other sources and suitability for the proposed course will be taken into account when considering applications;

 - the responsibility for determining eligibility for scholarships will be vested in the Scholarship Committee.
 All scholarship grants will be at the discretion of the Scholarship Committee;

-- the Scholarship Committee will require personal and academic references and will wish to interview candidates shortlisted for further consideration;
+- the Scholarship Committee will require personal and academic references and will interview candidates shortlisted for further consideration;

 - the Scholarship Committee may request additional information to that noted in the checklist or on the application form;